-F-1 students who have been authorized for OPT, may travel outside the U.S. if they have the necessary documents: A form I-20 endorsed by DSO within the last six months, A valid U.S. visa stamp, The Employment Authorization Document (EAD) issued by USCIS or the receipt notice, and Proof of employment, a letter from the employer stating that the student is returning to "resume" employment
+who students have been authorized for OPT, may travel outside the U.S. if they have the necessary documents: A form I-20 endorsed by DSO within the last six months, A valid U.S. visa stamp, the Employment Authorization Document (EAD) issued by USCIS or the receipt notice, and Proof of employment, a letter from the employer stating that the student is returning to "resume" employment